 Michigan State Police (MSP) Community Service Troopers (CSTs) are assigned to regions across the state to focus on community outreach to help strengthen communities.
-They serve citizens in a range of ways, including mentoring youth, working with seniors, educating citizens on emerging crime trends and focusing on community service and training.
+They serve citizens in a range of ways, including mentoring youth, working with seniors, and educating citizens on emerging crime trends.
 CSTs also work with other police agencies to help strengthen law enforcement.

 CST Specializations Include:

 - Social Media as an Investigative Tool

 - Internet Crimes Against Children: Emerging Trends in Technology

 - Media Relations

 - Neighborhood Watch

 2015 CST Activity Highlights